mtiahrt/flea-market-BE/README.md

 note: you will also need something to interact with postgres.
 I recommend [DBeaver](https://dbeaver.io/download/)

 Second, build your postgres db with the scripts provide in this repo inside the `db` folder.
-Create a .env file at the root of the project.  copy the example env file to the .env file.  add your passwords.

 ### Node version in use 16.15.1
+install node version 16.15.1

 ## Add SSL certs
 SSL certs are need because for the auth with Facebook, Google, Twitter.